 - Employment Search (ES);

 - Child Care Related Activities (CC); and

-- Other Case Management activities (See appendix -activity codes for a full list).
+- Other Case Management activities (See Appendix Activity Codes for a full list).

-Once the child is born, the woman may be eligible for a caretaker of an infant (CMC) placement.
-CMPs typically transition to the CMC placement after the birth of the child, if the woman has a medically verified at-risk pregnancy and also meets the other eligibility criteria, she may be eligible for case management services through a paid ARP placement.
+Once the child is born, the participant may be eligible for the CMC placement.
+CMPs typically transition to the CMC placement after the birth of the child, if the woman has a medically verified at-risk pregnancy and also meets the ARP eligibility criteria, she may be eligible for case management services through a paid ARP placement.
+(See 7.4.6.1)